 I applied to BCIT’s Broadcasting and Online Journalism program in 2012, and was the final person admitted to the program for the year in 2013.
 While there, I fell in love with radio because the medium is so breakneck fast when it comes to turning around content, and I found it a true challenge.
 I was also open to opportunities behind the scenes in TV, like news production and post-production/editing.
 Eventually, I decided to focus on radio.

 When I’m not nerding out in the newsroom, I’m usually nerding out on Twitter, sharing all kinds of random stuff.
 I probably spend the most time there, second only to the newsroom.
-If I’m not doing any of that, I’m watching a movie at the theatre or at home, reading some kind of literature (I love books and comic books, and am an avid comic book collector), filling in my bullet journal, or playing video games alone or with my boyfriend, Jon.
+If I’m not doing any of that, I’m probably working out, watching a movie at the theatre or at home, reading some kind of literature (I love books and comic books, and am an avid comic book collector), filling in my bullet journal, or playing video games alone or with my boyfriend, Jon.
 (Yes, Jon also works for NW.)
 I also contribute to two podcasts: CKNW.com’s Close Encounters of the Film Kind, and the adult gaming and movie podcast Just the Tip.